veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/progress-spinner.md

 ## Overview
-Progress spinner component is  a circular indicators of progress and activity..
+Progress spinner component is  a circular indicators of progress and activity.

 ## Usage
 A progress spinner is a graphical element which is used to show the loading of a process or an activity.
 The progress spinner keeps spinning until the specified activity is completed.